JonnyTran/dawn-teach-math/README.md

 8. `Chatbox.vue`: A component that represents the chatbox.
 It will handle user interactions and communicate with OpenAI's API to provide answers to questions.

-Now, let's proceed with creating the necessary files and implementing the code.

-**App.vue**